kyoz/purify/vim/README.md

 ## Installation

-You can install easily if you are using [vim-plug](https://github.com/junegunn/vim-plug):
+You can install purify easily if you are using [vim-plug](https://github.com/junegunn/vim-plug):

 ```vim
 Plug 'kyoz/purify', { 'rtp': 'vim' }
 ```

-**Note**: Other vim plugin managerhave similar installation, just remember rtp option
+**Note**: Other vim plugin manager have similar installation, just remember `rtp` option

 Then add this to your vim config file: